 Two schools without music programs were selected which the Arts Council felt would be good places to start.
-One goal has been to try to remind schools and parents of the importance of music education, in hopes that they might be persuaded into hiring general music teachers since crescendo! only starts at 3rd grade.
+One goal has been to try to remind schools and parents of the importance of music education, in hopes that they might be persuaded to hire general music teachers since crescendo! currently starts at 3rd grade.

 Consider a Donation

 The projected cost to run crescendo! for the 2023-’24 school year is just shy of $27,000.
-These funds will cover the purchase of additional instruments and instruction for up to 200 children (depending on 3rd grade enrollment and structuring of classes for 4th/5th graders).
+These funds will cover the purchase of additional instruments and instruction for 190 children.

 Donations are tax-deductible and can be made to McDowell Arts Council Association, earmarked for crescendo!
 Donate online here, or by mail: